Crucible is Amazon’s answer to Valorant and Overwatch, launches May 20

 In Crucible, players choose from a roster of aliens, robots, and humans, and work with teammates to hunt opponents, take down hostile creatures, and capture objectives.
 The science-fiction game takes place on a rogue planet at the edge of known space.
 They’re all pursuing Essence, a resource that amplifies hunters’ powers.
 Players begin each match by selecting from a lineup of 10 hunters, each with distinct loadouts of weapons and abilities.

-It’s an important game that will provide competition with Overwatch and Riot’s new Valorant game, which is in beta testing.
+It’s an important game that will provide competition with Overwatch and Riot’s new Valorant, which is in beta testing.
 And it will help determine whether Amazon, which is at its heart an e-commerce and data services company, can be taken seriously in games.

 This game comes from Relentless Studios, a Seattle-based development team of Amazon Games.
 The studio is led by Louis Castle, who previously was cofounder of Westwood Studios and a veteran of many games such as Command & Conquer.
 The team includes industry veterans from Activision Blizzard, ArenaNet, Electronic Arts, and Xbox.
 Castle joined Amazon in 2017.